matthiask/towel/docs/modelviews.rst

     +Django "Shop software" -Satchmo

 Please note that you can search fields from other models too.
-You should be careful when traversing many-to-many relations however, because you will get duplicated results if you do not call ``.distinct()`` on the resulting queryset.
+You should be careful when traversing many-to-many or reverse foreign key relations however, because you will get duplicated results if you do not call :py:meth:`~django.db.models.query.QuerySet.distinct` on the resulting queryset.

-The method ``def _search(self, query)`` does the heavy lifting when constructing a queryset.
+The method :py:meth:`~towel.managers.SearchManager._search` does the heavy lifting when constructing a queryset.
 You should not need to override this method.
-If you want to customize the results further, f.e. apply a site-wide limit for the objects a certain logged in user may see, you should override ``def search(self, query)``.
-The default :class:`~towel.modelview.ModelView` implementation assumes this method signature, but you may of course modify it freely if you want to use this manager with other or modified code.
-The default implementation of ``def search(self, query)`` simply calls ``def _search(self, query)``.
+If you want to customize the results further, f.e. apply a site-wide limit for the objects a certain logged in user may see, you should override :py:meth:`~towel.managers.SearchManager.search`.

 Next, we have to create a :class:`~towel.forms.SearchForm` subclass::